jradcliffe5/mailmerge/README.md

 python3 -m pip install .
 ```

-To produce distributable artifacts, run `python3 -m build` and then install the wheel:
+To produce distributable artefacts, run `python3 -m build` and then install the wheel:

 ```shell
 python3 -m pip install dist/gmail_mailmerge-0.3.0-py3-none-any.whl
 ```

 After installation, invoke the CLI with `mailmerge --help` or `python3 -m mailmerge_cli`.
+If you prefer not to install the package, you can run the bundled script directly with `python3 mailmerge.py`.

 ## Usage